Ryan McMahon Player Props: Rockies vs. Yankees

-The Colorado Rockies and Ryan McMahon (.368 slugging percentage over his past 10 games, including two homers), battle starting pitcher Clarke Schmidt and the New York Yankees at Coors Field, Saturday at 8:10 PM ET.
+The Colorado Rockies, including Ryan McMahon (.238 on-base percentage in past 10 games, 95 points below season-long percentage), battle starting pitcher Gerrit Cole and the New York Yankees at Coors Field, Sunday at 3:10 PM ET.

 Ryan McMahon Game Info & Props vs. the Yankees